-Whether you are planning ahead or are in the middle of a difficult situation, I can advise you on Medicare, Medicaid, the veteran's Aid and Attendance benefit, asset and income planning for the community spouse, the preservation of assets, and how to get good care.
+Whether you are planning ahead or are in the middle of a difficult situation, I can advise you on Medicare, Medicaid, estate planning with Wills and Trusts, asset and income planning for the community spouse, the preservation of assets, and how to get good care.

 - Admitted Attorney: all Michigan state courts and the United States District Court, Eastern District of Michigan

 - Member, State Bar of Michigan

 - Member, Probate & Estate Planning and Elder Law Sections of the State Bar of Michigan

 - Member of the National Academy of Elder Law Attorneys

 - Holds a Certificate of Completion from the Institute of Continuing Legal Education in the areas of Probate and Estate Planning.

 - Holds Accredited Attorney status by the United States Department of Veterans Affairs